ale-mendez/ESPNN/README.md

 ## Getting started

+Before installing the package you may want to give it a try on [Google Colab](https://colab.research.google.com/drive/1UCDj0XT_4Ex_Mvp1vurleeeDVcjed6vP).

-To use the ESPNN, we recommend using a python virtual environment.
+To use the ESPNN in your computer, we recommend using a python virtual environment.
 For example, [anaconda](https://docs.anaconda.com/anaconda/install/index.html) or [virtualenv](https://virtualenv.pypa.io/en/stable/installation.html).
 If you are not familiar with virtual environments and would like to rapidly start using python, follow the [anaconda](https://docs.anaconda.com/anaconda/install/index.html) indications according to your operating system:

 - <a href="https://docs.anaconda.com/anaconda/install/linux/" target="_blank">Install anaconda in Linux</a>
 - <a href="https://docs.anaconda.com/anaconda/install/windows/" target="_blank">Install anaconda in Windows</a>
 - <a href="https://docs.anaconda.com/anaconda/install/mac-os/" target="_blank">Install anaconda in macOS</a>

-Before installing the package you may want to give it a try on [Google Colab](https://colab.research.google.com/drive/1UCDj0XT_4Ex_Mvp1vurleeeDVcjed6vP).

 ### Install ESPNN
 #### Using pip